dotnet/msbuild/.github/issue_template/01_bugreport.md

 ### Issue Description
 <!--
-Please include a clear and concise description of the problem.
+* Please include a clear and concise description of the problem.
 -->

 ### Expected Behavior
 <!--
-* Include the expected output or behavior.
+* The expected output or behavior.
 -->

 ### Actual Behavior
 <!--
-* Include the actual output or behavior.
+* The actual output or behavior.
 -->

 ### Analysis
 <!--
 * If you have an idea where the problem might lie, let us know that here.
 * Please include any pointers to code, relevant changes, or related issues you know of.
-* If you don't know, you can delete this section.
 -->

 ### Versions & Configurations
 <!--
-* In a visual studio developer command prompt, run `msbuild -version` and paste the output here.
+* In a Visual Studio developer command prompt, run `msbuild -version` and paste the output here.
-* If applicable, version of the tool that invokes MSBuild (Visual Studio, dotnet CLI, etc):
+* If applicable, include the version of the tool that invokes MSBuild (Visual Studio, dotnet CLI, etc):

-Post any other relevant configuration settings here.
+* Post any other relevant configuration settings here.
 *   OS, architecture, etc.
 -->

 ### Steps to Reproduce
 <!--
-Include as much of the following if possible:
+* Include as much of the following if possible:

 * A minimal sample project that reproduces the issue.
 * Your zipped project.